LandSandBoat/lsb-wiki/Understanding-variables---a-brief-guide.md

 // Here the compiler tries to figure out what you wanted instead of you declaring the type. auto ExampleWhateverMan = 666;
 ```
-As you can see, unlike lua you need to say what kind of data you wanted your variable to hold (or "auto" all the things and risk your compiler giving you surprise optimization you didn't know you wanted).
+As you can see, unlike Lua you need to say what kind of data you wanted your variable to hold (or "auto" all the things and risk your compiler giving you surprise optimization you didn't know you wanted).

 ```cpp
 m_PBaseEntity->SetLocalVar(varName, value);